PJ Dick Innovation Fund: Faculty Grants Program

 Evaluation Criteria

-Proposals will be assessed on their impact in furthering a faculty member’s research or teaching, their contribution to interrogating the school’s challenges, and their viability to garner further research or teaching support and make an impact on the discipline.
+Proposals will be assessed on their impact in furthering a faculty member’s research or teaching, their contribution to interrogating our three challenges, their viability to garner further research support, and their impact on the discipline.
+Priority will be given to projects that demonstrate advancement of faculty career paths.

 Proposals will be reviewed by a committee comprised of: